FERRY + HOTEL

-1.3 million people travel for business every day in the U.S. alone.
+1.3 million people travel for work purposes every day in the U.S. alone.

-The number of female business travellers is growing by the day.
+The number of female corporate travelers is growing by the day.
 In the US, 45% of people traveling for business are women.

-Bleisure — the industry buzzword for travellers combining business and leisure — is on the rise, growing 20% from 2016 to 2017.
+Bleisure — the industry buzzword for travelers combining business and leisure — is on the rise, growing 20% from 2016 to 2017.